How to Clean Cat Pee and Poop Stains Out of Carpet?

 Here it doesn’t matter how well-taught is your furry friend, it is about primal instincts -- if your carpet smells like (and looks like) a litter box, you can be sure that your cat will start to recognize it as such.

-Pee and poop stains, along with odor, will tempt the cat to re-offend, as simple as that.
-What’s even worse is that every accident increases the health risks for all household members.
+Urine and poop stains, along with odor, will tempt the cat to do it's business outside the litter box.
+What’s even worse is that every accident outside the litter box increases the health risks for all household members.

 Usually, cats use their scent-glands to mark their territory, but they can also let everyone know that this is their spot by pooping there.
 To find more facts about your cat’s behavior, visit the dedicated Q&A page.